swcarpentry/DEPRECATED-boot-camps/python/2b-PythonDataStructures/Readme.md

 Out[22]: [1, 2, 10]
 ```

-There's a ton more to know about lists, but lets press on.
+There's a lot more to know about lists, but lets press on.
 Check out Dive Into Python or the help documentation for more info.

 ## Reading From Files